Matanbenami12/Identify_small_objects_SSD/Distance from camera/README.md

-After we understood lens formula we will make a few edits so here is our full explain
+After we understood lens formula we will make a few edits to lens formula for our project so here are full explain

 In order to determine the distance from our camera let see the next image